saga95/portfolioPlatform/ReadMe.md

 - AWS CDK installed and configured
 - A GitHub account

-Clone this repository to your local machine.
+First, fork this repository to your own GitHub account.
+Then, clone the forked repository to your local machine using:

 ```sh
 git clone https://github.com/{your-username}/portfolio-platform.git